rochester-rcl/specify7-docker/README.md

   2. Run the `docker-compose up -d` command
   3. The building process can take about 15 minutes

 Specify 7 instances should now be available at `http://localhost:8080`.
+The login for the default database is `testuser` and the password also it `testuser`.

 Web Portal instance should now be available at `http://localhost:80`.

 Solr admin panel should now be available at `http://localhost:8983`.
-You can restrict access to Solr from outside the container by commenting out the `8983:8983` line in `docker-compose.yml`
+You can restrict access to Solr from outside the container by commenting out the `8983:8983` line in `docker-compose.yml`.

 You can build containers without Specify7.
-In such a case, you can comment out respected sections for `mariadb` and `specify7` in `docker-compose.yml` as well as the `networks` part
+In such a case, you can comment out respected sections for `mariadb` and `specify7` in `docker-compose.yml` as well as the `networks` part.

 You can build containers without Web Portal.
-In such case, you can comment out the `webportal` section in `docker-compose.yml`
+In such case, you can comment out the `webportal` section in `docker-compose.yml`.

 If you want to run Specify7 with a local SQL server, follow [these instructions](https://github.com/specify/specify7-docker/tree/sp7_only)